 What you wish they knew

 Travel agents get a lot of funny responses when people find out what they do.
 The extremes range from those who think your job is completely obsolete to that one family member who keeps asking you to hook them up with a free cruise.
-Contrary to what your friends think, you’re not necessarily fielding calls from a tiki hut in Bora Bora.
+Contrary to what your friends think, you’re not necessarily fielding calls from a tiki hut in Bora Bora (ok, you might be!)
 You’ve put in your time and sweat, earning your place in a challenging industry.

 Next time you’re asked about your job, you can pass along this list of 7 things people should know.